For the serious student of herbal medicine, human health, and the ancient, sophisticated connection between people And plants.

 Plant Identification: learn to recognize our local plant allies through all four seasons

-Medicinal Herb Gardening & Food as Medicine: growing our own medicinals from seed to harvest
+Medicinal Herb Gardening & Food as Medicine: growing our own medicinals from seed to harvest; kitchen medicine

-Medicine Making: alcohol, vinegar, glycerine tinctures; tea blends; topical preparations, and much more, made with specific ratios to allow for comprehensive dosing
+Preparation Skills: alcohol, vinegar, glycerine tinctures; tea blends; topical preparations, and much more, taught with specific ratios to allow for comprehensive dosing

 Case Studies: real-life examples of common health issues and herbal protocols to support healing